bimalka98/Data-Structures-and-Algorithms/README.md

 |Editor 2|Visual Studio Code(with C/C++ and TabNine Packages installed)|
 |Compiler |g++ (Ubuntu 9.3.0-17ubuntu1~20.04) 9.3.0 in WSL(Windows Subsystem for Linux)|

 > Atom TabNine client is an advanced AI based auto-completer for all programming languages
+> VS code C/C++ extension with IntelliSense, debugging, and code browsing.
 > g++ command is a GNU c++ compiler invocation command, which is used for preprocessing, compilation, assembly and linking of source code to generate an executable file.

 ## *Compilation and Execution*